Tuition & Funding

 Master’s Funding Opportunities

-At Brown, we’re committed to helping graduate students invest in their futures.
+At Brown University, we’re committed to helping graduate students invest in their futures.
 While funding varies by program, many master’s students cover tuition through a mix of scholarships, assistantships, loans, and external fellowships.

 Explore your options and view the full Graduate Tuition and Fee Schedule to start planning your path.